 Bobby Dodd Stadium's running attendance numbers since expansion.

-According to Common Census, Clemson fans are concentrated in four major areas of South Carolina: Greenville, North Augusta, Charleston, and Florence.
+, Clemson fans are concentrated in four major areas of South Carolina: Greenville, North Augusta, Charleston, and Florence.
 The Midlands and rural Pee Dee are mostly Coot Country.
 Considering the next closest ACC-laden city is the UNC stronghold of Asheville, this makes the Tigers a fairly important rival for Tech outside of Georgie.
 Everyone loves road trips and when 90% of your rival's fan base is within a 5 hour radius, it makes the rivalry that much more tangible.

 But I think what makes the rivalry even more enjoyable than the Georgie rivalry is that most Tech fans don't have to live within a stone's throw of Clemson fans.
 The proximity is within arm's reach but outside the media coverage radius so fans don't really have to listen to each others exploits or failures on a daily basis.
 Clemson lives just far enough away to keep the rivalry heated but hospitable (as opposed to Georgie which is just heated and terrible).